Sleepytale Logo

 Great rhyming games include rhyme or no rhyme guessing, finish the rhyme, an I spy something that rhymes hunt, a silly rhyme basket of objects, and rhyming songs with actions.
 The best ones need no equipment and can be played in the car, at the table, or at bedtime.

 Rhyming games are some of the best early learning tools there are, and they hide inside pure fun.
 When a child giggles at cat, hat, and splat, they are quietly tuning their ear to the sounds words are made of, which is a real head start for reading.
-This guide compares the main kinds of rhyming games for kids and preschoolers, from spoken games to cards and screens, and shows where Sleepytale fits, as the cozy, calm version of rhyme once the games wind down.
+This guide compares the main kinds of rhyming games for kids and preschoolers, from spoken games to cards and screens, and shows where Sleepytale fits, since Cleo, the AI friend for kids at the heart of it, will trade rhymes with your child whenever they ask, morning or midafternoon, and turn those same sounds into a story, a musical, a little lesson, or a lullaby once the games wind down.

 Rhyming Games at a Glance